British Nigerians: Population

 The 2001 UK Census recorded 88,378 Nigerian-born people resident in the UK.
 The 2011 Census recorded 191,183 Nigerian-born residents in England and Wales.
 The censuses of Scotland and Northern Ireland recorded 9,458 and 543 Nigerian-born residents respectively.
 More recent estimates by the Office for National Statistics put the figure at 215,000 in 2019.

 A Council of Europe report gives a figure of 100,000 Nigerians in the UK but suggests that this is likely to be an underestimate since it does not include irregular migrants or children born outside of Nigeria.
 Similarly, Nigerians with citizenship of another EU member state who then relocated to the UK are not necessarily included in this estimate.
 The report suggests to multiply the figure by between 3 and 8 to reflect the size of the Nigerian community in the UK.

 Distribution

 The UK's largest concentration of Nigerians is found in the capital city, London.
-Peckham is now home to the largest overseas Nigerian community in the UK, with 7% of the population of the Peckham census tract at the time of the 2001 UK Census having been born in Nigeria.
+The 2001 census found that Peckham was the home to the largest overseas Nigerian community in the UK, with 7% of the population of the Peckham census tract having been born in Nigeria.
 Many of the local establishments are Yoruba and Igbo owned.
 Nigerian churches and mosques can be found in the area.
 As immigrants have become assimilated, English has always been the predominant language of the local Nigerian British population as English is the main spoken language in Nigeria.
 The Yoruba language and the Igbo language are declining in use in the Peckham area despite the growing Nigerian population of Igbo and Yoruba descent.
-Outside London and South East England, the largest Nigerian-born communities are found in the East of England and the North West.
+Outside London and South East England, the 2001 census recorded the largest Nigerian-born communities in the East of England and the North West.